-Kane is a skater, artist and filmer who is currently based in Thailand and runs Glue Bag Skateboards.
+Kane is a skater, artist and filmer who runs Glue Bag

-I’ve been watching more British / European skating recently, Jim Craven's SEVEN video earlier this year was banging.
+I’ve been watching more British and European skating recently, Jim Craven‘s Seven video earlier this year was banging.
 It seems Europe is a really good place to be at right now, there’s so many independent brands doing their own shit, which gets me hyped.

 I think what The No Comply Network’s doing is a cool concept.
 There is so much emphasis on the people on the boards that people often forget how much work needs to be done behind the scenes off the board.